ringier-data/rcplus-decentriq-template/README.md

 Credentials (email and API token) must be stored in `credentials` file in repo root.

+### Train on breast cancer scikit-learn dataset

+- Vector data is generated as sampling from two normal distributions that correspond to two user classes (low, high) through the `generate_data.py` script.
+- Dummy email addresses are assigned to users, as well as a mapping/hash which imitates the internal hashing of email address in databases.
+- We save the user vectors with the hashed emails (party A data), the user class with the hashed emails (party B data), the email to hash mapping for each party, and the schema of each party's dataset.

+The flow then can be run similarly to the above example.
+The internal hash of each party will be matched to the appropriate email address, which will then be encrypted with a common hashing function for both parties and will then be uploaded to the DCR.
+In a real world scenario, the mapping table and the subsequent hashing function must be kept private.

 ## Questions and open issues
 **Q:** How are packages installed in decentriq?
 Do we have restrictions regarding sklearn version, etc.? \